leiradel/luamods/changeme/README.md

 ## Changelog

+* 1.2.1
+  * Moved module to a subfolder
+  * Clarifications and fixed to the README
 * 1.2.0
   * Adopted semantic versioning
   * Fixed a stupid bug where the free list would end up pointing to invalid addresses when `s_changes` grows